KodiBearGit/Mixed-Messages/README.md

 * Git and GitHub

 ## Launch
-Describe how to install / setup your local environement / add link to demo version.

-## Code Examples
-Show examples of usage:
-`put-your-code-here`
+node main.js

 ## Features
-List of features ready and TODOs for future development
+List of features
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Generates random fortune message from three parameters
+* Messages are stored in an array

 ## Status
-Project is: _in progress_ in planning stages
+Project is: _in progress_ in final stages

 ## Inspiration
-Codecademy JavaScript syntax portfolio project, my interpretation of a fortune (as in fortune cookie) generator.
+Codecademy JavaScript syntax portfolio project, a (sort of) fortune (as in fortune cookie) generator.

 ## Contact
 Created by [@findme](https://www.findme/) - feel free to contact me!